Loading figure…

 Omar advocates for stricter firearms regulation, emphasizing the need for comprehensive gun control measures to enhance public safety.

-Omar supports a larger government role in health coverage, advocating for Medicare for All and universal healthcare access.
+Omar supports a larger government role in health coverage, advocating for Medicare for All as a means to ensure universal healthcare access.

-Omar supports a larger government role in health coverage, advocating for Medicare for All and universal healthcare access.
+Omar supports a larger government role in health coverage, advocating for Medicare for All as a means to ensure universal healthcare access.

-Omar supports increasing federal funding for public schools and has advocated for broader access to education, including student loan forgiveness.
+Omar advocates for more federal funding for public schools and supports initiatives aimed at reducing student debt.
+She has introduced legislation to provide broader access to student loan forgiveness programs.

-Omar supports increasing federal funding for public schools and has advocated for broader access to education, including student loan forgiveness.
+Omar advocates for more federal funding for public schools and supports initiatives aimed at reducing student debt.
+She has introduced legislation to provide broader access to student loan forgiveness programs.

 Ilhan Omar supports reducing criminal penalties for drug offenses, advocating for reforms that address the criminal justice system's impact on communities.